Take up your Cross

-So, my brothers and sisters, our Treasurer, Sister Shelley, will be standing by, at the ready, with forms for you to sign.
+So, my brothers and sisters, our Treasurer, Brother Clive, will be standing by, at the ready, with forms for you to sign.
 Just sign over the deeds of your house to the church, and the Lord God Almighty, in the glorious name of Jesus, will give you your heart's desire!
 A-men, brothers and sisters.
 A-men!

 It's a bit frightening to think that there really are churches like that in the world.
 They feed on people's misery.
 They create an image of the world which is so pumped up with future hope, that gullible people really do believe that God is in the business of making them wealthy...but they are tricked into making their preachers wealthy instead.
 Hmmm…perhaps I’m in the wrong branch of the church?!

 According to today’s Gospel text, modern-day prosperity preachers are not the first people to have got the wrong end of the stick.
 This text comes at a pivotal point in Mark's gospel.
 Up until this chapter, which comes right in the middle of the gospel, Jesus' disciples have seen him doing all sorts of amazing things.
-He drives out evil spirits, heals and feeds the multitudes; he’s even walked on water.
+He drives out evil spirits, heals and feeds the multitudes; he’s even walked on water, and been transfigured by shining light on the mountain-top, in the company of Elijah and Moses.
 But now, in this passage, the whole trajectory of Jesus' life and ministry turns...it pivots, towards Jerusalem, and to the incomprehensible scandal of the Cross.

 Verse 31: "He began to teach them that the Son of Man must undergo great suffering, and be rejected...and be killed".(Mk 8:31).
 You can just imagine Peter's reaction can't you?
 He probably thinks that Jesus has gone nuts.
 Perhaps the Messiah has been working too hard?
-So he rebukes Jesus.
+Perhaps he needs to go on Extended Ministerial Study Leave!
+So Peter rebukes Jesus.
 Matthew's gospel gives us the words that Mark doesn't record: "Never, Lord" he said.
 "This shall never happen to you!"
 (Matt 16:22)

 But Jesus is adamant.
 He tells Peter off with really startling words: "Get behind me, Satan!"
 Pretty stern stuff.
 And then Jesus goes on, in verse 33: "You are setting your mind not on divine things, but on human things".
 In other words, "You are thinking like a man, but by now you should be starting to think as God thinks...to see things from God's perspective".